ocpi/ocpi/mod_tariffs.md

 ##### Response Data

-The endpoint returns an object with list of valid Tariffs, the header will contain the [pagination](transport_and_format.md#paginated-response) related headers.
+The endpoint returns an object with a list of valid Tariffs, the header will contain the [pagination](transport_and_format.md#paginated-response) related headers.

 Any older information that is not specified in the response is considered as no longer valid.
 Each object must contain all required fields.
 Fields that are not specified may be considered as null values.